-Leica CL versus Leica X Typ 113
+Leica CL vs X Typ 113

-The Leica CL (Typ 7323) and the Leica X (Typ 113) are two digital cameras that were announced, respectively, in November 2017 and September 2014.
+The Leica CL (Typ 7323) and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in November 2017 and September 2014.
 The CL is a mirrorless interchangeable lens camera, while the X Typ 113 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the X Typ 113 provides 16.1 MP.
+The CL has a resolution of 24.1 megapixels, whereas the X Typ 113 provides 16.1 MP.